 Book III: The Return

-But first, read a couple chapters, available a few lines down, for free.... is A Family Affair your cup of tea?
-Try a few chapters, you may just be surprised.
+But first read a couple chapters, available a few lines down, for free.
+Is A Family Affair your cup of tea?
+Try a few pages; you may just be surprised.
 Then spend your 99c!

-"I could buy Bats in my Belfry and Stones in my Clog, and the whole trilogy of A Family Affair (five full length books) for less than $9, less than one book by a famous author.
+"I could buy Bats in my Belfry, Stones in my Clog and the whole trilogy of A Family Affair (five full length books) for under $9; less than one paperback by a famous author.

-And, if you love AFA, please give it a tweet for a FB showing!
-Only when you find, long past the midnight hour, that it's un-put-down-able!
+And if you love AFA, please give it a tweet for a FB showing!
+Only when you find, long past the midnight hour, that it's a page-turner.